Sinocyclocheilus: Behavioral ecology

 With the absence of light, Sinocyclocheilus cavefish cannot rely on their vision for foraging.
 Instead, they have evolved non-visual sensory systems to locate food.
-Genomic studies revealed a significant expansion of taste receptor genes, such as the duplication of Tas1r1 and Tas2r200-2 genome in the S. anshuiensis, S. graham, and S. rhinocerou, suggesting improvements to the sense of taste in the cave-restricted areas, which is likely used to detect prey and organic matter in the dark.
+Genomic studies revealed a significant expansion of taste receptor genes, such as the duplication of Tas1r1 and Tas2r200-2 genome in S. anshuiensis, S. grahami, and S. rhinocerous, suggesting improvements to the sense of taste in the cave-restricted areas, which is likely used to detect prey and organic matter in the dark.

 A key behavioral adaptation for foraging is wall-following (WF), a form of thigmotaxis where the fish swims closely along the boundaries of its environment.
 This behavior is common in the genus but is significantly enhanced in eyeless species.
 Comparative studies showed that eyeless Sinocyclocheilus have a longer swimming distance and spend more time moving at higher speeds along walls compared to their normal-eyed, surface-dwelling relatives.
 This enhanced wall-following is an adaptive strategy for efficient spatial exploration in the dark, allowing the fish to navigate through their habitat to locate resources.

 Activity patterns also reflect energy conservation strategies.
 While eyeless forms are mostly constantly active in wall-following behavior, normal-eyed species exhibit significantly more resting behavior.
 This suggests that eyed species may conserve energy by relying more on visual cues when available, while blind species must invest continuous energy in active, non-visual exploration.